Marina Machete: Modeling

 Machete has experience modeling for various fashion brands and has appeared in editorial spreads, showcasing her versatility and ability to adapt to different styles and themes.
 Her modeling career has been a remarkable journey, marked by numerous achievements and milestones.
 She began her modeling career in 2018, shortly after being crowned Miss Universe Portugal.
 Her first modeling gig was with a local fashion brand in Portugal, where she appeared in a campaign showcasing the brand's summer collection.

 Since then, Machete has worked with various fashion brands, appearing in editorials, campaigns, and runway shows.
 Her versatility and ability to adapt to different styles and themes have made her a sought-after model in the industry.
 She has modeled for both high-end and commercial brands, showcasing her range and ability to work with diverse clients.
 Some of her notable modeling achievements include appearing on the cover of Portuguese Vogue, walking the runway for top designers during Lisbon Fashion Week, featuring in campaigns for international brands such as L'Oréal and Maybelline, as well as gracing the pages of top fashion magazines such as Elle and Harper's Bazaar.
 Machete's modeling career has taken her to various destinations around the world, including New York, Paris, Milan, and Tokyo.
 She has experienced different cultures and worked with diverse teams, expanding her knowledge and skills in the process.

 Flight attendant

-Machete's experience as a flight attendant in 2018 has honed her communication skills, adaptability, and ability to work under pressure, making her an excellent candidate for roles that require strong interpersonal skills and the ability to handle challenging situations.
-This role has allowed her to travel the world, meet new people, and develop a unique perspective on life.
+Prior to modeling, Machete worked as a flight attendant in 2018.

 Public speaking

-As the beauty pageant titleholder and advocate for LGBTQ+ rights, Machete has developed strong public speaking skills, able to articulate her thoughts and opinions with confidence and poise.
+As the beauty pageant titleholder and advocate for LGBTQ+ rights, Machete has developed public speaking skills, able to articulate her thoughts and opinions.
 Thus, she is reported to be fluent in Portuguese, Spanish and English.